 The pretrial proceedings for about 11,000 cases have been consolidated under one judge, U.S. District Judge Freda Wolfson.

 Judge Wolfson will hear from eight witnesses, five of which are from the plaintiffs and three of which are from J&J. The judge will review the evidence and studies submitted by both legal teams before determining what the jury will hear.
-One witness will testify per day, so the hearing will extend through the end of the month.
+One witness will testify per day so that the hearing will extend through the end of the month.

 Previous talc trials have had mixed results.
-Last year, a jury awarded $4.69 billion to 22 women who claimed that J&J’s baby powder caused their ovarian cancer.
+Last year, a jury awarded $4.69 billion to 22 women who claimed that J&J’s baby powder caused ovarian cancer.

-If Wolfson dismisses the plaintiffs’ expert witnesses, all of the outstanding cases may also be dismissed.
+If Wolfson dismisses the plaintiff’s expert witnesses, all of the outstanding cases may also be dismissed.
 If testimony is permitted for all of the witnesses, that would allow the lawsuits to proceed to trial.

 Wolfson’s decision may also be appealed, which could further delay the trials.